 What am I?

-Mental Health is defined as a person’s condition with regards to their psychological and emotional well-being.
+Mental Health is defined as a person’s condition with regard to their psychological and emotional well-being.

-It may not be World Mental Health day, but do we really need one day and one day only to discuss topics.
-Every day should be Mental Health day.
+It may not be World Mental Health Day, but do we really need one day and one day only to discuss topics.
+Every day should be a Mental Health day.